ThaaoBlues/ecosys/readme.md

 - if not :

 - we loop throught the linked_device table join the sync table and check if a device that is connected is linked for this sync task

-- If yes, we send an Hello packet

-- If the Hello packet succeed,

-- If no disconnection is done while transferring data,

 - We are sending him the update